fsegaud/nojira/README.md

 ## Nojira.Test

-A simple test program that makes use of the `nojira-client` to send request to the `nojira-daemon`.
+A simple test program that makes use of the `Nojira.Client` to send request to the `Nojira.Server`.